red-green-coding/red-green-coding.github.io/_drafts/reuse-object-mapper.md

 > `final ObjectMapper mapper = new ObjectMapper(); // can use static singleton, inject: just make sure to reuse!`

-In this article we want to have a closer look at this topic.
+In this article, we want to look more closely at this topic.

 TLDR: If you care about serialization performance, reuse ObjectMapper instances.
 If you do not change their configuration while using them, they are threadsafe.

-# Why to reuse ObjectMapper instances
+# Why reuse ObjectMapper instances
-When arguing for reusing the ObjectMapper, we usually stated two main reasons:
+When arguing for reusing the ObjectMapper, we usually stated two reasons:

 Creating the ObjectMapper itself is an expensive operation.
 Every instance requires a non-trivial amount of internal state, as seen in this screenshot taken from a debugger.
 <img src="/assets/reuse-object-mapper/object-mapper-memory.png" alt="object mapper inernal state" width="400"/>

-The other argument is that the ObjectMapper needs to examine every class (hierarchy) it wants to instantiate, or that is a source for JSON.
+The other argument is that the ObjectMapper needs to examine every class (hierarchy) it wants to instantiate or that is a source for JSON.
 Therefore, it employs reflection to find contructors, properties, methods, and optional annotations.
 This information is required to build a mapping strategy for serializing or deserializing.
 These two steps are non-trivial, so the strategy gets cached inside the mapper.
-Subsequent requests to de/serialize use the prepared strategy and are way cheaper.
+Subsequent requests to de/serialize use the cached strategy and are cheaper.

 Both of these are performance concerns.
 If you use the ObjectMapper only sporadically, there's no need to be overly concerned.